 Pros and Cons of the Consultative Leadership Style

 The coaching leadership style is all about helping people grow and develop.
-It is also one of the most effective types of leadership that motivate, coach, and teach employees to do better work and gain new skills with minimal direction or coercion.
+It is also one of the most effective leadership styles that motivate, coach, and teach employees to do better work and gain new skills with minimal direction or coercion.

 Rather than just telling employees what to do, a leader using the coaching leadership style will work with team members to explore solutions in an open-ended way.
 True to what it means to coach, it is not about “knowing the answer” but about “cocreating solutions.”